JalalQ/5203-Twitter-GoogleMap-Apis/README.md

 - [x] The latlong values are then plotted on the map with a marker, using Google Map Javascript API.
 - [x] Tweets matching the search query are also listed along with the username and time of posting are also listed below the map.

+## Code Limitation
+The source code in the repo will not run when cloned due to the following reasons.
 The Google Map API key found in the index.html is HTTP referrer restricted.
+The Twitter Bearer Token (in the index.php file) has been hidden.
+To run the code, kindly fetch your own Google Map API key and Twitter Bearer Token.

 ## Screenshots